TankPi/linux-notes/vi-notes.md

 - { - move backward one paragraph
 - } - move forward one paragraph

+# Deleting content
+- x - delete a single character
+- nx - delete n characters (eg 5x deletes five characters)
+- dd - delete the current line
+- dn - d followed by a movement command.
+Delete to where the movement command would have taken you. (eg d5w means delete 5 words)

+#Tips
 If you type :set nu in edit mode within vi it will enable line numbers.
 I find that turning line numbers on makes working with files a lot easier.